galaxyproject/training-material/topics/sequence-analysis/tutorials/ref-based-rad-seq/tutorial.md

 > ### {% icon hands_on %} Hands-on: Stacks: Reference map
 >
-> 1. Create a new file with our population map:
+> 1. Create a new file with our population map and name it `Population_map.txt`:
 >
 >    ```
 >    sample_CCCC	1